justinmk/justinmk.github.io/_posts/2019-11-05-vimconf-keynote.md

 ![vimconf-keynote](/img/vimconf-justinmk-2.jpg)

 Some people were very enthusiastic about the talk.
 A few people mentioned that I need to work on my delivery.
-Yeah, I already knew that :)